RezaNourafkan/Transport-/README.md

 arXiv:1807.03852

 Analytic continuation is required to obtain optical conductivity.
-A python code (called Pade.py) for Pade analytic continuation is accompanied.
+A python (2.7) code (called Pade.py) for Pade analytic continuation is accompanied.
+It can be used as follows:

+python Pade.py  OpticalPolarization.dat -n 2  -nfreq  64  -nene 1600 -enecutoff 12 -o PadeOut.dat

+where

+-n is column number for data in OpticalPolarization.dat file

+-nfreq is number of bosonic Matsubara frequency used in analytic continuation

+-nene is number of energy grid on real axis

+-enecutoff is energy cut off

+-o is the output file name

+The optical conductivity is given by third column of PadeOut.dat divided by first column.

 Instalation:
 Go to src directory, revise the makefile by providing the path to lapack and blas library  and command